girishgodage/girishgodage.github.io/_posts/dotnet/aspdotnetcore/confplanner/2019-10-24-confplannertut2.md

 ## Creating a new project using Visual Studio

-1. Create and add a new project named `BackEnd` and name the solution `ConferencePlanner` using File / New / ASP.NET Core Web Application.
+1. Create and add a new project named `BackEnd` and name the solution `ConferencePlanner` using File / New / ASP.
+NET Core Web Application.
 Select the Web API template, No Auth, no Docker support.

    ##### Open a Visual Studio
    ![](/img/aspdotnetcore/confplanner/2/2.png "Open a Visual Studio")